pkho-user/audio-engine/readme.md

 **Note:** The script relies on features and stability improvements introduced in FFmpeg 8.1, particularly for reliable EAC3, TrueHD, and DTS-HD parsing.

-That note was just explaining that when you call the script, you pass the path in the normal way for your OS:

-Windows: .\AudioPeakRMSChecker.ps1 "C:\Movies\film.mkv"
-macOS/Linux: ./AudioPeakRMSChecker.ps1 "/home/user/movies/film.mkv"

 ## Quick Start

 1. Place **`ConvertAudioEngine.ps1`**, **`ffmpeg.exe`**, and **`ffprobe.exe`** in the same folder.